optimad/mimmo/log_comment_030172016.md

 ##5.
 FFD Lattice / EDOARDO

-- 5.1. modify execute in order to use m_result of base class
+- 5.1. modify execute in order to use m_result of base class  [&#10004;]
-- 5.2. use input of base class and avoid the use of displ
+- 5.2. use input of base class and avoid the use of displ (m_displ for the moment set as member of lattice, input of base class is temporary)  [&#10004;]
-- 5.3 	Atomize set/get methods for paramaters & output of classes, according to new pin inout style
+- 5.3 	Atomize set/get methods for paramaters & output of classes, according to new pin inout style  [&#10004;]
-- 5.4  Adjusting set/get of primitive class BasicMesh and included Class BasicShape
+- 5.4  Adjusting set/get of primitive class BasicMesh and included Class BasicShape  [&#10004;]
 - 5.5.
+Test new design
+- 5.6.
 Comments

 ##6.
 Bend / ROCCO